Best Term Life Insurance Companies in 2025

 How Much Term Life Insurance Coverage Do You Need?

 A commonly used rule of thumb when purchasing life insurance is multiplying your annual income by 10, which gives you a rough estimate of the coverage amount you may require.
-However, this number may not be sufficient for families with children, as college expenses can add up quickly.
+However, this number may not be sufficient for families with children because as college expenses can add up quickly.
 Adding $100,000 per child to your coverage is recommended to account for this.

 Here are some examples of how much coverage the following profiles may need: